 BW also made choices to eliminate 10 majors based on the lowest potential impact on students.
 These changes will enable the University to concentrate and invest resources into high-demand programs and the overall quality of education.

-Some 87% of BW students who choose BW each fall enroll in academic majors that are not impacted by the cuts.
+Some 87% of BW students who choose BW each fall enroll in just 30 of BW's 75+ academic majors and 4% of the current student population are enrolled in the 10 majors no longer accepting students.
 The University has committed to "teaching out" and supporting all students enrolled in the programs that are being phased out: Music History, Jazz, Visual/Studio Art, Communication Studies, Film Studies, Public Relations, Public Health, Master of Public Health, Digital Marketing-to-MBA graduate program and Leadership in Higher Education MAEd.

 "We know the current higher education landscape in this country is fraught with uncertainty.
 This plan will set a course for BW that will allow faculty, staff and our students to focus on the great work they do, knowing that we have put a strategy in place to address enrollment trends, shifting demands for various majors and increasing costs related to gaining a college degree," said Sutton.